Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Mobility edge

-Fortunately, we can circumvent this problem by making use of our flow-rate formalism.
-If we examine the flow rate out of the channel in the transmissive scenario with a translating wavepacket possessing a broad energy distribution as a function of channel length $L$, we will find that it obeys the functional form (\ref{rho}).
-If all energy components were localised -- with different localisation lengths, but nonetheless \textit{localised} -- then taking $L\rightarrow\infty$, should cause the flow rate to vanish.
-If there exists a mobility edge and a portion of the energy distribution of the atoms lies above the dynamical mobility edge, then these energy components will never be localised and $c_2$ will be non-zero.
+If all energy components present in the probing wave were localised -- with different localisation lengths, but nonetheless \textit{localised} -- then taking $L\rightarrow\infty$, should cause the flow rate to vanish.
+If there exists a mobility edge and a portion of the energy distribution of the atoms lies above it, then these energy components will never be localised and $c_2$ will be non-zero.
 Such an off-shift to the exponential decay of the flow rate allows one not only to detect the mobility edge, but also observe its dependence on parameters.
 Changing either the energy distribution of the initial condition or the noise parameters will shift the two distributions with respect to each other and change the value of $c_2$.

 Thus, a non-zero off-shift $c_2$ to the rate of flow out of the channel is a practical approach to test the prediction of a true mobility edge arising from LLT.
 It does not require increasing system size beyond what is accessible via standard techniques, relying instead on taking a limit as the system size increases.
 We look for changes in the transmission with system size, in other words.
 A complementary option -- if computational resources allow it -- is to observe the density profiles as a function of time for a system the channel of which is taken progressively longer, checking whether the density decays exponentially, and if it is possible to reach a regime where no significant portion of the atoms transmit to the second reservoir.